vladigleba/vladigleba.github.io/posts/gospel/evil.md

 God cannot be the originator of evil because that is contrary to His character of love.
 It was an enemy of God that was responsible for the birth of evil.

-## What was Satan’s name before he sinned?
+## What was Satan’s original name?

 > How art thou fallen from heaven, O *Lucifer*, son of the morning! how art thou cut down to the ground, which didst weaken the nations!
 {% ct 'Isaiah 14:12' %}